Advance Queensland Industry Attraction Fund

 Our success stories

-Aspen Medical - a Brendale healthcare manufacturer will now produce three million face masks per month to be used in the fight against COVID-19.
+Aspen Medical – a Brendale healthcare manufacturer will produce face masks to be used in medical and healthcare settings.

-MaxiTrans - leading Trans-Tasman semi-trailer maker MaxiTRANS will build a $9.27 million advanced manufacturing facility in Ipswich, creating up to 70 new jobs.
+MaxiTrans – leading Trans-Tasman semi-trailer maker MaxiTRANS (now owned by Australian Trailer Solutions Group) established a multi-million-dollar advanced manufacturing facility in Ipswich, set to create up to 70 new jobs over 5 years.

-Ashurst - chose Queensland to establish its Asia-Pacific business and legal services innovation focussed office.
-The new facility will create 150 high-value new jobs over five years and service the company’s international network of offices.
+Ashurst – chose Queensland to establish its Asia-Pacific shared services global delivery centre.
+This delivery centre will create 150 high-value new jobs over five years and service the company’s international network of offices.

-Boeing - delivering the largest autonomous systems development program outside the United States.
+Boeing – delivered the largest autonomous systems development program outside the United States.
 This project complements the Queensland Drones Strategy, helping achieve the vision of Queensland as a world leader in drone technology.

 Oji Fibre Solutions – established a state-of-the-art advanced manufacturing paper product and packaging facility along with two regional logistics centres, providing new innovative products and reduced costs for Queensland’s agriculture industry.

-BGI International – part of the world's largest genomics organisation are partnering with innovative start-ups and leading universities in Queensland on a wide range of cutting-edge scientific research in health, agriculture and biodiversity.
+BGI International – part of the world's largest genomics organisation are expanding in Queensland by partnering with innovative start-ups and leading universities in Queensland on a wide range of cutting-edge scientific research in health, agriculture and biodiversity.

-Qantas Group Pilot Academy – support from the Advance Queensland Industry Attraction Fund was vital in securing the academy for the Toowoomba Wellcamp Airport on the Darling Downs.
+Qantas Group Pilot Academy – chose Toowoomba Wellcamp Airport on the Darling Downs to locate its pilot academy following an Australia-wide selection process.
 During its construction it supported around direct 100 jobs, and an additional 300 jobs through the construction supply chain.

-Australian Biotherapeutics - Constructing a new biotherapeutics manufacturing facility which will manufacture a range of high-quality, medical-grade live biotherapeutics for global export and raise brand awareness of Queensland’s biomedical expertise.
+Australian Biotherapeutics – Established a new biotherapeutics manufacturing facility in Coolum on the Sunshine Coast that manufactures a range of high-quality, medical-grade live biotherapeutics for global export.

 Qantas Dreamliner base – In 2017, Qantas announced it had selected Brisbane as the base for four new Boeing 787 Dreamliners.
 The Dreamliner is an ultra-long-distance aircraft and will service non-stop routes from Brisbane to the United States of America.
 Qantas expected this project to create an additional 470 direct and indirect jobs in the first five years of operations.